 - Preserve all tangible evidence and documentation, including relevant training manuals, owner manuals, reports and any other paperwork related to the incident.

-Protect your Interests: Bring In the Experts
+Protect your Interests: Bring in Subrogation Professionals

 The sooner you reach out to subrogation counsel, the better.
 Rathbone Group offers comprehensive investigation services and expert witnesses to assist with your investigation.
 Many subrogation dollars are lost because neither the self-insured nor its servicing partners adequately investigate a subrogated claim.
 Where a possible subrogation claim exists, it is wise, timely and cost-effective to reach out to subrogation experts.